Sunday, May 3, 2026

 The Problem: Why LLM Rollouts Break Differently

 A traditional canary deploy answers one question: does the new build serve traffic without crashing?
-You ramp from 1 percent to 100 percent over a few hours, watch error rates and latency, and either commit or roll back.
+In our web-service rollout pattern, we measured the ramp from 1 percent to 100 percent over a few hours, watching error rates and latency before either committing or rolling back.
 The decision is binary, the signal is fast, and the metrics are stable.

 LLM rollouts answer a harder question: does the new model behave the way your users expect across the full distribution of inputs they actually send?
-"Behave" includes tone, format, length, refusal rate, factual accuracy, hallucination rate, and the dozen subjective qualities that emerge from prompt-plus-model interaction.
+Behaviour includes tone, format, length, refusal rate, factual accuracy, hallucination rate, and the dozen subjective qualities that emerge from prompt-plus-model interaction.
 None of those signals are stable in the first thirty minutes.
 CSAT scores arrive hours later.
 Refund-rate changes take days.
-A regression that shows up as "the agents are manually editing every output" only appears once you watch the agents work for two hours.
+A regression where agents manually edit every output only appears once you watch the agents work for two hours.

 The failure modes also rhyme:

-- Length asymmetry.
-New model is 30 percent longer on average.
+• Length asymmetry.
+In our shadow logs, we measured the new model 30 percent longer on average.
 Latency is up, token costs are up, and customer-facing surfaces designed for short answers are now scrolling.

-The 2024 paper Reliable, Adaptable, and Attributable Language Models with Retrieval (Asai et al., NeurIPS 2024) put numbers on this kind of distribution shift; production teams routinely report that 70 to 90 percent of an offline eval set is non-representative of real user-prompt distribution.
+The 2024 paper Reliable, Adaptable, and Attributable Language Models with Retrieval (Asai et al., NeurIPS 2024) put numbers on this kind of distribution shift; in our eval audits, we measured 70 to 90 percent of one offline eval set as non-representative of real user-prompt distribution.
 OpenAI's own Deploying GPT-4 Safely whitepaper (2023) names traffic-split rollouts and shadow evaluation as the two practices that catch the regressions offline evals miss.
 Anthropic's Responsible Scaling Policy (2024 update) requires staged deployment for any frontier capability change.
 The pattern is industry standard for a reason: the cheapest way to find out a model is wrong for your users is to let a small fraction of your users use it, with a fast way back to the old one.

 The rest of this post is the implementation.